-Funds will be allocated over the two budget periods.
-Funding for the 2nd budget period will be contingent on the demonstration of adequate progress, evaluation of programmatic priorities, and availability of funds.
+1. Funding Restrictions - Funds will be allocated over the two budget periods.
+Funding for the second budget period will be contingent on the demonstration of adequate progress, evaluation of programmatic priorities, and availability of funds.

-In order to begin the Phase II project as soon as possible after applicants are notified of having been selected for Phase II funding, an amendment to the Phase I grant will be issued to provide funding for up to approximately four months of the Phase II effort.
+In order to begin the Phase II project as soon as possible after applicants are notified of having been selected for Phase II funding, an amendment to the Phase I grant will be issued to provide funding for up to approximately 4 months of the Phase II effort.
 Approximately one-sixth of the requested amount will be obligated.
 During the period funded by this initial Phase II amendment, the Phase II portion of the grant will be negotiated.

-Cost Principles.
-Costs must be allowable in accordance with the applicable Federal cost principles referenced in 10 CFR Part 600.
-The Cost Principles for Commercial Organizations may be found at FAR Part 31.

-Pre-award Costs.
-Recipients may charge to an award resulting from this announcement preaward costs that were incurred within the 90 calendar-day period immediately preceding the effective date of the award, if the costs are allowable in accordance with the applicable Federal cost principles referenced in 10 CFR part 600.
+- a.
+Cost Principles Costs must be allowable in accordance with the applicable Federal cost principles referenced in 10 CFR Part 600.
+The Cost Principles for Commercial Organizations may be found at FAR Part 31. - b.
+Pre-Award Costs Recipients may charge to an award resulting from this announcement pre-award costs that were incurred within the 90-day calendar period immediately preceding the effective date of the award, if the costs are allowable in accordance with the applicable Federal cost principles referenced in 10 CFR part 600.
 Recipients must obtain the prior approval of the contracting officer for any pre-award costs that are for periods greater than this 90-day calendar period.
 Pre-award costs are incurred at the applicant's risk.
-DOE is under no obligation to reimburse such costs if for any reason the applicant does not receive an award, or if the award is made for a lesser amount than the applicant expected or if the costs are found to be unallowable, unreasonable, or not allocable to this project.
+DOE is under no obligation to reimburse such costs if for any reason the applicant does not receive an award or if the award is made for a lesser amount than the applicant expected or if the costs are found to be unallowable, unreasonable, or not allocable to this project.